AndyFerrie/Tea-Cozy-Website/README.md

 # CodeCademy Project: Tea Cozy

-This is my solution to the Tea Cozy challenge in CodeCademy's Learn Intermediate CSS Course
+This is my solution to the Tea Cozy challenge in CodeCademy's Learn Intermediate CSS Course.

 ## Table of contents